 As we go on with the Case Studies, you will see that many listings are unjustified, and even when they are justified, there are often poor outcomes on the ground or in the water.
-You will see from the CITES Reform section how Wildlife Betrayed wants to fix those mismatches.
+You will see from the CITES Reform section how Wildlife Betrayed believes such mismatches could be fixed.

 The Listocrats are list snobs.
-Their Prohibitonist agenda leads them to much prefer to get a species into the supposedly very strict Appendix I rather than in the supposedly more permissive Appendix II (we can leave Appendix III out of things for the moment).
+Their Prohibitonist agenda leads them to much prefer to get a species into the strict Appendix I rather than in the supposedly more permissive Appendix II (we can leave Appendix III out of things for the moment).